RadimCajzl/udacity-metrics-dashboard/README.md

 Out of scope: application errors (e. g. counting http error status codes).
 This should be covered by different SLO.

+**Proposed SLIs**:
+ - backend-service will be available for 99.95% of the time during every month.
+ - frontend-service will be available for 99.95% of the time during every month.
+ - 99.95% requests to backend-service will be handled within 100 ms every month.
+ - 99.95% requests to frontend-service will be handled within 100 ms every month.

 ## Building KPIs for our plan
 *Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.*